 While we are modifying the requirements for pools and spas, the Statewide CASE Team will also explore opportunities to update language as needed based on advances in technology and standard design practices, and existing federal and state regulations applicable to pool heating products.
-Clarifying provisions are being added in section 110.4(a) to specify that products and equipment not meeting definitions in Appliance Efficiency Regulations shall not be used as pool heaters.
 The Statewide CASE Team is also proposing a cleanup of section 150.0(p) to harmonize Title 24, Part 6, with provisions in the federal regulations on dedicated-purpose pool pumps.